-Immerse yourself in Mayo’s pre-historic culture, and come and view the Boheh Stone, a unique Neolithic feature.
+Immerse yourself in Mayo’s pre-historic culture and view the Boheh Stone, a unique Neolithic feature.
 Come on this guided walk and join local archaeologists to hear about this site and (weather permitting!) experience the amazing “Rolling Sun” phenomenon for yourself.

-Meeting at Brackloon Community Centre Walk distance >1km - rated “easy, no specialised gear required.
-Refreshments served afterwards.
-Cover charge of €5 requested
+Meeting at Brackloon Community Centre (which is located 8km from Westport on the Leenane road beside Liscarney Post Office) at 7 pm Walk distance >2km - rated “easy”, no specialised gear required.
+Refreshments served before the event.
+Cover charge of €5 requested and children are free.

-Brackloon is on the N59 Leenane road, south of Westport.
-Pass through Knappagh and approx 7km/5miles, just past the Liscarney crossroads, the Community Centre is on the left click here for Map
+Brackloon is on the N59 Leenane road, 8 km from Westport.
+Pass through Knappagh and then just past the Liscarney crossroads, the Community Centre is on the left.
+Click here for map